VasileUngureanu/vasileungureanu.com/README.md

 1. After local cloning run `./bootstrap.sh`.
 1. Build your site any time a source file changes and serve it locally `./serve.sh`.
+To preview your site with drafts, run `./serve.sh --drafts`.
 1. Deploy to Github Pages `./deploy.sh`.

 License